 At the June 6th City Council meeting, it was announced that a settlement had been reached between the City of Dana Point and the Headland’s Reserve LLC.
-Thankfully the City Council ended the seemingly endless and costly litigation.
+This lawsuit is a result of previous litigation with the California Coastal Commission.
+All this litigation eventually cost the city over $500,000 in legal fees and penalties.

 The California Coastal Commission litigation began in 2010 when the City Council enacted a Nuisance Abatement Ordinance to install gates at several beach access walkways through the Headlands development.
-The Ordinance was based on a police report stating that there were nuisances occurring there and the potential for sex parties and drugs.
+The California Coastal Commission had prohibited the installation of gates.
+The Ordinance was intended to circumvent the California Coastal Commission’s jurisdiction prohibiting the gates.
+It was a risky maneuver probably taken with the understanding that the Headland’s Reserve LLC would indemnify the City for the legal costs.

-However, In September, 2015, a final ruling by Judge Randa Trapp of the Superior Court of the State of California, stated that the Ordinance was a pretense to avoid Coastal Commission regulations with no basis in fact being established.
+In September, 2015, a final ruling by Judge Randa Trapp of the Superior Court of the State of California against Dana Point stated that the Ordinance was a pretense to avoid Coastal Commission regulations with no basis in fact being established.

 DANA POINT TIMES